YifanZou1210/python-training-2025-11/bagu.md

 **Explain the difference between HTTP and HTTPS**

-HTTP is unsecured and sends data in plaintext; HTTPS uses SSL/TLS to encrypt communication, ensuring confidentiality and integrity.
+HTTP is unsecured and sends data in plaintext; HTTPS uses SSL/TLS to encrypt communication, ensuring safety and integrity.

 **Design a RESTful API for a blogging platform**